Bbowen100/array-list-leveler/README.md

 1. take the sum of the number of elements in each array
 2. integer-divide the sum by the number of arrasy to find the mean
-3. Loop (while the excess is greter than the floaters on the top) { go through each array find the smallest in the list and the largest calculate the excess in the larger and move the
+3. Loop (while the excess is greater than the floaters on the top) { go through each array find the smallest in the list and the largest calculate the excess in the larger and move the